Vajram-And-RaviVajram-And-Ravi

 • However, some of the States, such as Travancore, Junagadh, Hyderabad and Kashmir, refused to join the Indian Union till the last minute, which was integrated through military action.

-PYQs on the Princely States of India
+Princely States of India UPSC PYQs

 Q) Assess the main administrative issues and socio-cultural problems in the integration process of Indian Princely States.
 (UPSC Mains 2021)